Repeated-and-Offset QPSK for Low-PAPR DFT-s-OFDM in Satellite Communications: Introduction

+First, we provide a theoretical analysis of DFT-s-OFDM with single-tap equalization, as commonly used in 5G systems.
+We derive general SINR expressions for DFT-s-OFDM with FDSS, applicable to arbitrary i.i.d. complex constellation, as well as to BPSK and $\pi/2$-BSPK.
+The results hold for general block-fading channels and arbitrary single-tap equalizers, thereby extending prior work in~\cite{Nisar2007} for QAM with MMSE and ZF equalization, and~\cite{KimTVT18} which considered rotated-BPSK with FDSS but in a frequency-flat AWGN channel.
+The derived SINR expressions enable theoretical bit error rate (BER) and mutual information analysis of DFT-s-OFDM with FDSS under practical receiver models.

+Second, we propose a correlation-based spectral-shaping scheme, termed repeated-and-offset QPSK (RO-QPSK), which relies solely on pre-modulation bit processing and is fully compatible with legacy DFT-s-OFDM transceivers.
+Specifically, the input bits are Manchester encoded (repeated and flipped) with an offset between the I and Q branches prior to conventional QPSK mapping.
+This results in an order-one OQPSK-like modulation adapted to the DFT-s-OFDM structure.
+At the receiver, the induced redundancy is exploited through low-complexity symbol combining after DFT despreading and single-tap equalization.

+We show that this correlation structure of RO-QPSK induces a spectral shaping effect, leading to a Hann-window-shaped transmit spectrum without explicit filtering.
+This results in significantly reduced envelope fluctuations and a low PAPR on the order of 2 dB, comparable to $\pi/2$-BPSK with aggressive FDSS.

+In addition, we derive the corresponding end-to-end SINR expressions for RO-QPSK, including the case where it is combined with FDSS, enabling a unified theoretical comparison with conventional $\pi/2$-BPSK and QPSK schemes.

+Finally, we provide extensive link-level evaluations across a wide range of spectral efficiencies, block lengths, channel conditions, and bandwidths.
+The impact of channel estimation errors and large residual frequency offsets beyond typical operational regimes is also investigated.
+The results show that RO-QPSK achieves performance gains over 5G-like $\pi/2$-BPSK with FDSS at comparable PAPR levels in narrowband and weakly frequency-selective channels, as commonly encountered in satellite communications.
+In these scenarios, RO-QPSK approaches the performance of plain $\pi/2$-BPSK (without FDSS) while maintaining low PAPR.
+In more frequency-selective conditions, the performance remains on par with existing schemes.

-The remainder of the article is organized as follows.
-Section II describes the system model and provides results for DFT-s-OFDM with legacy constellations.
-Section III introduces the RO-QPSK modulation and demodulation principles and analyzes its key characteristics.
-Section IV provides a performance analysis of PAPR, out-of-band (OOB) emission, uncoded bit error rate (BER), and mutual information.
-Section V reports various block error rate (BLER) simulation results and evaluates its potential to enhance NTN access.
+The remainder of this article is organized as follows.
+Section II describes the system model and presents results for DFT-s-OFDM with legacy constellations.
+Section III introduces the RO-QPSK modulation and demodulation principles and analyzes its key properties.
+Section IV provides a performance analysis in terms of PAPR, out-of-band (OOB) emission, uncoded bit error rate (BER), and mutual information.
+Section V presents block error rate (BLER) simulation results and evaluates the potential of RO-QPSK for satellite access.
 Section VI concludes the paper.